-- A new stage 1 task titled "Review Relevant Resources," that guides measure developers to a set of source-of-truth resources.
+- A new stage 1 task titled "Review Relevant Resources," which guides measure developers to a collection of source-of-truth resources.
 The addition of this task ensures the Roadmap will stay relevant and meaningful by linking to permanent webpages (when possible) for general guidance on measure development, NQF endorsement, and interoperability.
 NQF removed detailed information that mirrored source-of-truth resources. - Tailored information on elements of development, testing, and endorsement that are unique to digital PRO-PMs. - Additional examples of how patients can contribute to digital PRO-PM development. - New information on digital measurement, including references to the Electronic Clinical Quality Improvement (eCQI) Resource Center page on dQMs and an example of how machine-readable and narrative specifications differ.

-The Roadmap is not a textbook that will answer every question related to the development of digital PRO-PMs, but rather a primer that will help measure developers understand a complicated process, ask informed questions, and navigate the steps required to develop a high quality PRO-PM.
-The Roadmap is a catalyst for building a more robust database of digital PRO-PMs, which will ultimately elevate patient voices and prioritize outcomes that matter to patients.
+The Roadmap is a guide to help measure developers navigate the steps required to develop a high quality PRO-PM.
+It is also a catalyst to build a more robust database of digital PRO-PMs, which will ultimately elevate patient voices and prioritize outcomes that matter to patients.